Duimon/thebezelproject-scripts/README.md

 **5.** Copy the downloaded images from **“ Retroarch-thebezelproject\Overlays\GameBezels\PSX\”** to your prepared images folder at **”Retroarch\images\PSX\”**.
 You will notice that thebezelproject downloader also downloaded default overlays at **“Retroarch-thebezelproject\Overlays\GameBezels\”**.
 Copy the **“Sony-PlayStation.png”** to your PSX folder and rename it to **“placeholder.png”**.
 Repeat this for every system you plan on converting.

 **6.** Run retroarch and install your chosen Playstation core.
 These instructions will assume **”Beetle PSX HW”**.
 Load the core and some content.
-Load your chosen HSM shader
+Load your chosen HSM shader.
+Adjust at least one shader parameter.
+Since the scripts require it, I recommend you go ahead and make these adjustments now:

+* [BG IMAGE] Scale Mode – 0:Auto 1:Fullscreen 2:Fit Height	= 1.00
+* [BEZEL & FRAME COLOR] Color Hue 				= 0.00
+* [BEZEL & FRAME COLOR] Color Saturation			= 0.00
+* [BEZEL & FRAME COLOR] Color Value (Brightness		= 10.00